facelessuser/coloraide/docs/src/markdown/interpolation.md

 ![Natural](images/natural-interpolation.png)

-The "natural" spline is an the same B-spline approach except an algorithm is applied that uses the colors as data points and calculates control points such that the interpolation passes through all the data points.
+The "natural" spline is the same as the B-spline approach except an algorithm is applied that uses the colors as data points and calculates new control points such that the interpolation passes through all the data points.
+This means that the path will pass through all the colors.
 The resultant spline has the continuity and properties of a natural spline, hence the name.

 One down side is that it can overshoot or undershoot a bit, and can occasionally cause the interpolation path to pass out of gamut if interpolating on an edge.